LooDaHu/ARORA_General_-Introduction/README.md

 ## Test

 1. Let's try to create a new Model1 object by using [POSTMAN](https://www.getpostman.com/)
-2. Oops, someting is wrong here, it shows model2_id : object does not exist, which means our Model1Serializer works well at this point.
+2. Oops, something is wrong here, it shows model2_id : object does not exist, which means our Model1Serializer works well at this point.
 Due to model2 _id is a foreign key of model1 and related to table Model2.
 ![enter image description here](https://lh3.googleusercontent.com/L6j0qq2pbNddCVhezB7x2lAUAtw-x91rZVeNAxpVcF3yL61yC7f3QZ4kIupze3QNqI_GcGoD1uc)

 3. Let's create a new Model2 object by admin site.
 And try to create Model1 object again.